 Appeal to a wide range of learners

 Online learning is increasingly becoming the most preferred, and most adaptable, training delivery method.
-It allows learners to move that their own pace (fast or slow), to revisit relevant content quickly, to complete learning at times which suit their role or energy levels and to engage without feeling ‘on-the-spot’.
+It allows learners to move that their own pace (fast or slow), to revisit relevant content quickly, to complete learning at times that suit their role or energy levels and to engage without feeling ‘on-the-spot’.

 Reduce the burden of NFP training administration

 An online learning platform can make your job of managing training so much easier.
-As you set-up new users, you can quickly upload them in a spreadsheet or populate some simple fields and then allow the learning portal to automatically create a new user, send an invitation email, enrol them in pathways, set due dates, monitor completion, notify their manager, send reminder emails, prepare completion certificates and track training history.
-One-click and all that is taken care of.
+As you set up new users, you can quickly upload them in a spreadsheet or populate some simple fields and then allow the learning portal to automatically create a new user, send an invitation email, enrol them in pathways, set due dates, monitor completion, notify their manager, send reminder emails, prepare completion certificates and track training history.
+One click and all that is taken care of.